|PowerPosture™ was Reviewed and recommended in the April, 2000 issue of Triathlete Magazine in the Indus-Tri section on page 32|

 Overall, there are many advantages to proper posture and flexibility:

-- Optimal organ and muscle function for maximum energy, endurance, and vigor
+- Optimal organ and muscle function, producing maximum energy, endurance, and vigor

-- A neck, shoulders, and upper back which are no more painful or fatigued than the rest of the body at the end of the day or at the end of a long drive, even a drive many days long
+- A neck, shoulders, and upper back which are no more fatigued or painful than the rest of the body at the end of the day, or at the end of a long drive, even a drive many days long

 - Fewer upper and lower back problems

 - Little or no height loss with age

 - A flatter and stronger stomach - in fact, without proper posture, you can never achieve the flattest stomach and smallest waist possible

 - A more respect-producing, confident, competent, vigorous, youthful appearance